bestin-07/FinanceFlash/README.md

 # FinanceFlash

 FinanceFlash is a Python server that fetches the latest stock market news and sends email updates.
 It uses Flask for the server, smtplib for sending emails, and requests for fetching news.
+Since I use open souce servers, the functionality could be no efficient.

 ## Features
 - Python Flask server to handle requests